F

 An Overview of Cost of Living in Morton Grove, IL

-If you prioritize affordability when seeking a new place to live, Morton Grove may not be your ideal choice, as it ranks among the most expensive locations in the entire United States.
-A very small amount of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Morton Grove falls into this category, which may not align with your preferences for a budget-friendly living environment.
+If you're in pursuit of an economical living environment, Morton Grove may not fit the bill, as it ranks among the most expensive places to reside in the United States.
+Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Morton Grove falls within this bracket.

 What Do Locals Say About the Cost of Living in Morton Grove?